hlovatt/Concurrency-Utilities/README.md

   1. If a subscriber cancels its subscription, the producer keeps producing, and the subscriber subscribes to another producer whilst the 1st is still producing, then it will recieve items from both producers!
 (The Reactive Stream Specification allows producers to keep producing post cancellation.)
 Whilst it would be possible to fix this, it would be a noticable performance overhead and therefore this option of items from multiple subscriptions is chosen as the 'lesser of the evils'!
 See `testKeepProducingRequestSizeItemsAfterCancel` in `ReactiveCollectionTests.swift` for an example.

 ## Roadmap
-  6. Add `SubscriptionTimeLimit` processor.
-Crossreference SubscriptionTimeLimit and ItemTimeout to explain difference.
-Use time limit to find default request size.
   7. Add `Fork` and `Join` `Processors` to enable:

           randomCoordinate ~~> fork ~~> [